✨ Professional Resume Review | Get Yours Today | Certified Experts

 These professionals develop technological security and defenses for IT equipment.
 They provide better protection by developing, testing, and applying various security measures.
 Cybersecurity specialists recommend threat intervention and prevention to keep sensitive information secure.

 To work as a cybersecurity specialist, you need a bachelor’s degree in cybersecurity, IT, or computer science.
-Additionally, having relevant work experience in cybersecurity risk assessments, and creating and monitoring cybersecurity policies will strengthen your chances of getting hired by most companies.
+Additionally, having relevant work experience in cybersecurity risk assessments and creating and monitoring cybersecurity policies will strengthen your chances of getting hired by most companies.

 A Data Scientist

-They extract data from either a company database or through cloud computing and identify the most useful information (or data).
+They extract data from either a company database or through cloud computing and identify the most helpful information (or data).
 Then, they use their analytic skills to interpret the data in a way that makes sense.
 Through this, data scientists can help organizations make informed decisions for efficient outcomes.

 Some of their many functions involve programming, data processing, and using business logic and statistics to make comprehensive data conclusions, make predictions or projections, and improve business efficiencies.